At least eight die in blaze at Czech disability home

 At least eight people died and thirty were injured after a fire at a home for people with learning disabilities in a western Czech town early Sunday, rescuers said.
 "A total of 38 people were affected by the fire, of them, eight, unfortunately, died," emergency services spokesman Prokop Volenik told AFP.

 He said 30 people were taken to the hospital -- one in critical condition, three with serious injuries and 26 with light or no injuries.
-Czech media said the fire which was now under control was reported at 0349 GMT.
+Czech media said the fire was reported at 0349 GMT and that it has been put out.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)